willmgardner/academic_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Global Maternal & Child Health
+- Global Maternal and Child Health
 - Respiratory Epidemiology
 - Health Metrics and Statistical Modeling
 - Comparative Health Systems Evaluation